InersIn/MHL/Lab/Android/Document Viewer/README.md

 5. Inside the shared object `libdocviewer_pro.so`, we assumed there is a function named `initProFeatures` that will be called if `libdocviewer_pro.so` is successfully loaded, because there is constructor for this function but not exists in any class.
 ![native function initProFeatures](images/initProFeatures.png)

-6. `handleIntent` function is called function `copyFileFromUri` from class `CopyUtil`, this function is to download file from Uri provided from `Intent` and saved as "download.pdf" if at the end url is not a filename with extension in it.
+6. `handleIntent` function is called function `copyFileFromUri` from class `CopyUtil`, this function is to download file from Uri provided from `Intent` with specified content type `application/pdf` and saved as "download.pdf" if at the end url is not a filename with extension in it.
 ![handleIntent copyFileFromUri](images/handle%20intent%20and%20load.png)
 ![copyFileFromUri](images/copyFileFromUrl%20vuln%20code.png)